chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 When **large** breaking changes occur **frequently**, it discourages people from updating the documentation.
 Why waste time on something that will become outdated soon?

-In short, it is impossible to write "good" documentation for everyone that is up-to-date all the time.
-There's simply not enough manpower, time, and incentives to do that.
-Rather, it will be "good", "horrible", or "somewhere in-between" for diffent kinds of people and at different times/seasons.

 ### The Mediums of Documentation

 Fourth, documentation can appear in a few mediums/formats: